SlicerMorph/SlicerANTsPy/ANTsRegistration_Tutorial.md

 ## Step 5: Group-wise Registration to Template

 Now we'll register all individual specimens to the template and save the deformation fields (needed for Jacobian analysis).
+These deformations are going to be used to calculate systematic localized shape difference between groups.

 ### Open the Group-wise Tab

-1. Stay in the **ANTsRegistration** module
-2. Click the **"Group-wise"** tab
+Click the **"Group-wise"** tab

 ### Configure Registration Settings